collegefishies/comp-phys/README.md

 	F1 = -G*M1*M2/pow((r1-r2).mag(),2)*(r2-r1).uv() - b*v1;          	//linear drag
 	F2 = -G*M1*M2/pow((r1-r2)*(r1-r2))*(r1-r2).uv() - bb*v1.mag()*v1;	//quadratic drag
-	//checkout how easy it is to comput our forces!
+	//checkout how easy it is to compute our forces!
 Easy to error check and easy to write.

 	//Now just return drdt;
 	drdt = drdt << v1 << v2 << F1/M1 << F2/M2;
 	// and do return drdt;
 	//or skipping the assignment, we can just do return drdt << v1 << v2 << F1/M1 << F2/M2;
+}
 ```

 Note that this was relatively simple to write and can be easily extended to N particles!